 This CNC is extremely popular among DIY CNC hobbyists.
 However, I'd say the community for Openbuilds has a much stronger presence online.

-Ooznest is well known for excellent customer support and after sale assistance, that has helped in building customer loyalty towards their brand.
+Ooznest is well known for excellent customer support and after-sale assistance, which has helped in building customer loyalty towards their brand.

 The BobsCNC Evolution 3 (E3) is a hobbyist CNC Router that is made from a 6 mm thick 5-ply baltic birch plywood frame and that is known for being value for money.